lino-framework/book/docs/dev/install/index.rst

   . ~/lino/env/bin/activate

+You will also instruct your favourite code editor to use this default environment when doing syntax checks or finding definitions etc.  For example in Atom you say :menuselection:`Edit --> Preferences --> Packages` select the settings of the python-tools plugin and set the :guilabel:`Path to Python directory` field to  :file:`~/lino/env/bin`

 ..
 You want a quick way to activate your Lino python environment, you can add an alias to your :xfile:`.bashrc` or :xfile:`.bash_aliases` file::